Harsha92/ExploratoryDataAnalysisUsingPython/Movies Data Analysis/README.md

 - Pandas: it allows to manipulate and analyze data (dataframes).
 - Seaborn: it complements Matplotlib by providing attractive statistical graphics.

+# Approach

+The problem was divided into several steps:

+1. **Data Collection:** Data was collected from the MovieLens website and through a script that queried for data from various TMDB Endpoints.
+2. **Data Wrangling:** The datasets were uploaded to a dataframe and explored.
+Null values were filled in wherever appropriate and polluted values were discarded or wrangled.
+3. **EDA:** Extensive data visualisation and summary statistics were used to extract insights and pattern from the various datasets.
+The history, facts and trivia behind movies were narrated through data.

 # Preparing the dataset

 Here is the [movies data](https://raw.githubusercontent.com/insaid2018/Term-1/master/Data/Projects/1000%20movies%20data.csv "movies data") which are released between 2006 and 2016.